thorchain/docs/understanding-thorchain/getting-started.md

 \*THORChain does NOT currently support Taproot addresses (BTC, LTC or otherwise).

-For all the above services, users do not need to hold (or even be aware of) the RUNE token).
+For all the above services, users do not need to hold (or even be aware of) the RUNE token.
 They just need to choose from a plethora of [Frontend User Interfaces](https://docs.thorchain.org/ecosystem#exchanges-only) (Wallets and Exchanges) to interact with THORChain.
 For instructions, troubleshooting and support, please contact the respective User Interfaces support channels.

 ## Interacting with the RUNE token